 Receptions are not included in the price of the ceremonies, but several options are available.
 They include a formal wedding lunch at $48 per person, a buffet with bar service for $48 or hot and cold hors d'oeuvres and bar service for $32.
 There's a 25-person minimum for the lunch or buffet and a minimum of 16 and maximum of 50 guests for hors d'oeuvres.
 Other add-ons include entertainment, cake and ice carvings.

 Caveats: Watch out for a la carte charges that can add up.
 For instance, couples who want to plan a Royal Romance wedding less than 45 days from sailing pay an extra $250 late fee.
 You'll pay $150 for a wedding coordinator if you have an onboard reception, and wedding parties of more than 25 guests require an additional wedding coordinator for another $150.
-Weddings on Voyager-class, Freedom-class and Oasis-class ships (which have chapels) have become so popular that there is also a $100 surcharge for shipboard wedding ceremonies on those vessels.
+Weddings on Voyager-class, Freedom-class and Oasis-class ships (which have chapels) have become so popular there is also a $100 surcharge for shipboard wedding ceremonies on those vessels.
 Beyond that, an additional $100 surcharge applies to weddings and vow renewals scheduled in May, June, September or October.
 Holidays -- such as New Year's Day, Valentine's Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas and New Year's Eve -- are subject to a $200 surcharge.

 Coolest Quirk: You can book a shore excursion -- like a gondola ride in Venice or snorkeling in the Caribbean -- to personalize your day.
-(Keep in mind, though, that the cruise line cannot guarantee your request.)
+(Keep in mind, though, that the cruise line can't guarantee your request.)

-Caveat: Licensing fees will cost an additional £249.
+Caveat: Licensing fees will cost an additional £375.
 Other services -- like the cake, wedding album, Champagne breakfast in bed, reception parties/dinner, videography, and spa and salon services -- are not included, and pricing is available upon request.

-Vow Renewals: For £250 per couple, the "Vow Renewal" package includes a ceremony conducted by the captain, an iced celebration cake, a bouquet for the bride, a matching buttonhole for the groom, Champagne and a professional photographer during the ceremony.
-Gifts given to the couple are two Champagne flutes, a silver-plated frame, a photo of your choice and a certificate signed by the captain.
+Vow Renewals: For £295 per couple, the vow-renewal package includes a ceremony conducted by the captain, a cake, a bouquet for the bride, a matching boutonniere for the groom, Champagne and a professional photographer during the ceremony.
+The couple also receives two Champagne flutes, a silver-plated frame, a photo of their choice and a certificate signed by the captain.